BabyCenter: Community, blogs and social

 From its earliest days, BabyCenter has had a community area that allows people to join a group of parents with children born in the same month, known as a Birth Club.
 BabyCenter launched a blog called Momformation in 2007.
 Eventually, the name was changed to BabyCenter Blog.

 In April 2021, the BabyCenter Community was identified in a research article within the journal PLOS Computational Biology as facilitating "unobstructed communication" between parents, which avoids the "strong echo chamber phenomena" that can foster and perpetuate vaccine misinformation.

 My Pregnancy and Baby Today App

-The app is available in six languages, although not all features are supported for every market.
+The app is available in three languages, although not all features are supported for every market.
 Initially the apps only featured pregnancy articles that could be found on the BabyCenter website, but over the years the feature set has expanded to include a growing list of app-specific tools such as weekly fetal development information, a kick tracker, a birth plan worksheet, a contraction timer, a baby growth tracker, a photo journal for pregnant women to record their pregnancy bellies, and a photo journal for documenting a baby's first year.